danio86/ProClimbersFE/README.md

     - As a logged-in customer, I can edit the amount of the product, so that I can choose to buy more or less of the product.
     - As a logged-in customer, I can navigate to the payment process, so that I can buy the product.

+- **The Payment Process Pages**
+    - As a logged-in customer, I can type in my address, so that the order can be shipped to my place.
+    - As a logged-in customer, I can choose a payment method, so that I can pay for the order.
+    - As a logged-in customer, I can place the order, so that I can actually order the product.
+    - As a logged-in customer, I can view my order, so that I can check if everything is correct.
+    - As a logged-in customer, I can click on the pay button, so that I can actually pay for the order.
+    - As a logged-in customer, I can view my order, so that I can check if the order is paid or already delivered.

 - **The Admin Dashboards**
     - As a shop owner, I can navigate to the admin dashboards for users, orders, and products, so that I can navigate from here to the edit/update pages.
     - As a shop owner, I can click the delete button, so that I can delete products, orders, and users.
     - As a shop owner, I can view all users, products, and orders, so that I can get all the information I need.
+    - As a shop owner, I can click the info button on the order dashboard, so that I can check the staus of the oder.

 - **The Edit Pages**
     - As a shop owner, I can change attributes of products, so that visitors see other prices, images, etc.